radyakin/ICP-Questionnaire/README.md

 - [Amazon AWS](https://docs.mysurvey.solutions/headquarters/config/aws-setup/)
 - [Microsoft Azure](https://docs.mysurvey.solutions/headquarters/config/azure-setup/)

+[Personal demonstration servers](https://docs.mysurvey.solutions/headquarters/config/personal-demo-server/) are available for checking the functionality of the software.
+They should not be used for collecting actual data.

 The questionnaire is a template.
 It does not carry any actual items, the prices of which are tracked.
 It is recommended to edit/finalize/retest the template for the actual client and survey plan.